Hedge funds lose out to equities, again

 Still, some funds outperformed.

-Lansdowne Partners’ $10 billion long-short equity fund was up 33.3 percent by mid-December, helped by gains in one of its largest holdings, Lloyds Banking Group (LLOY.L), while Egerton Capital’s main fund was 23.5 percent ahead, data seen by Reuters shows.
+Lansdowne Partners’ $10 billion long-short equity fund was up 33.3 percent by mid-Dec., helped by gains in one of its largest holdings, Lloyds Banking Group, while Egerton Capital’s main fund was 23.5 percent ahead, data seen by Reuters shows.

 Credit-focused funds also beat traditional investments, with funds trading high-yield debt returning 8 to 10 percent, investors familiar with the sector said.